FrostyX/infra-docs/fedmsg-gateway.rst

 At the time of this writing, haproxy does not actually load balance zeromq session requests across multiple busgateway0* machines, but there is nothing stopping us from adding them.
-New hosts can be added in puppet and pressed from busgateway01's template.
+New hosts can be added in ansible and pressed from busgateway01's template.
 Add them to the fedmsg-raw-zmq listen in haproxy's config and it should Just Work.